-The accession process obliges the government of an acceding country to prepare voluminous documents for submission (i.e., the Memorandum, comprehensive replies to the questions raised by the WTO members, texts of trade-related legislation in one of the official WTO languages, and other information requested by WTO members).
-In the cases of the ongoing accession negotiations, the number of questions raised on the Memorandum has amounted on average to at least several hundred.
-The preparation of these documents requires substantial resources and expertise, which many acceding countries lack.
+The accession process obliges the government of an acceding country to prepare voluminous documents for submission (i.e., the Memorandum, comprehensive replies to the questions raised by the WTO members, texts of trade-related legislation in one of the official WTO languages,67 market access offers on tariffs and services as well as agricultural subsidies, and other information requested by WTO members).
+In the cases of the ongoing accession negotiations, the number of questions raised on the Memorandum has amounted on average to at least several hundred.68 The preparation of these documents requires substantial resources and expertise, which many acceding countries lack.